Roman Era in Derby 2017

 What a Helmet!

-Urging themselves forward with thoughts of Kenneth William's sun-tanned nasal hair, the Middle Imperials were now launching a desperate rear-guard action against the newly revitalised - but badly attrited - Ostrogoths who sensed an opportunity to now start the proper roll-up of the Middle Imperial left flank that they had planned to do from the very start of the battle.
+As if possessed by the long-dead soul of Kenneth William's iron Greek slave tutor, the Middle Imperials were now launching a desperate rear-guard action against the newly revitalised - but badly attrited - Ostrogoths who sensed an opportunity to now start the proper roll-up of the Middle Imperial left flank that they had planned to do from the very start of the battle.

 Both sides were by now teetering on the brink of defeat - only a couple more casualties either way would tip it!
 But, sadly, the Middle Imperial Romans steeled themselves for one last heroic turn of resistance as multiple attacks, and multiple overlaps by my Patricians all ended up falling just short of the totals needed to achieve the necessary hits